moj-analytical-services/writing_functions_in_r/README.md

   You can find out more about environments [here](https://adv-r.hadley.nz/environments.html).

-A function returns the final value that it evaluates, which in this example is the result of <br> `paste(arg1, arg2)`.
+A function returns the value of the last expression it evaluates.
+In the example, that is the result of `paste(arg1, arg2)`.

 ## How to call a function